CHSL-FM: History

-However, in September 2006, NewCap officially disbanded the "Cat Country" network, and relaunched the radio station from a state-of-the-art studio as 92.7 FM The Fox.
-It was even given new call letters: CHSL (standing for Classic Hits Slave Lake).
-CHSL signified the end of Cat Country and also the end of centralization from Edmonton.

-Today, CHSL is tied in heavily with its new regional head office out of Edson.
+In September 2006, NewCap officially disbanded the "Cat Country" network, and relaunched the radio station from a state-of-the-art studio as 92.7 FM The Fox.
+It was given the new call letters CHSL, standing for Classic Hits Slave Lake.
+CHSL is tied in heavily with its new regional head office in Edson.
 It also is the only former "Cat Country" station that relaunched in 2006 with an FM signal.
-On May 17, 2010, CHSL was rebranded with the new name 92.7 Lake FM.
+CHSL rebranded in 2010 with the new name 92.7 Lake FM.

-On May 15, 2011, the studio and offices were destroyed by the Slave Lake wildfire.
+In May 2011, the studio and offices were destroyed by the Slave Lake wildfire.
 This happened after a power outage that affected the transmitter and studio.
-Current broadcasts on the station's frequency have been provided by CFXE-FM in Edson.

-On May 30, 2011, CHSL started broadcasting out of a new studio on Main Street in Slave Lake above a video store after engineers spent over 2 weeks working on getting them back in Slave Lake.
-They changed their slogan to "The Spirit of Slave Lake" at the same time.
+While broadcasts on the station's frequency were provided by CFXE-FM in Edson, engineers spent over 2 weeks working on the studio's new location above a video store on Main Street in Slave Lake.
+Their slogan was changed to "The Spirit of Slave Lake".

-On May 8, 2013, the station received approval by the CRTC to operate a new FM repeater at Wabasca, which will operate at 94.3 MHz.

-In July 2017, the station flipped to classic hits as Boom 92.7.
+In May 2013, the station received approval by the CRTC to operate a new FM repeater at Wabasca, operating at 94.3 MHz.
+In July 2017, the station rebranded to classic hits as Boom 92.7.